breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 <center><a href="https://youtu.be/rwBbYhOAnPo?t=28272"><img src="../images/solar_lezma.png" width="70%"/></a></center>

-Solar-Lezma calls this latter approach, "program extraction", where the network implicitly or explicitly parameterizes a function, which after training, can be decoded into a symbolic expression.
-This also aligns with Goodfellow's notion of deep networks as programs, where each step performs a certain "step" of computation.
+Solar-Lezma calls this latter approach, "program extraction", where a network implicitly or explicitly parameterizes a function, which after training, can be decoded into a symbolic expression.
+This perspective also aligns with Ian Goodfellow's notion of deep networks as performing computation, where each layer represents a residual step in parallel program:

 <center>
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">&quot;Can neural networks be made to reason?&quot; Conversation with Ian Goodfellow (<a href="https://twitter.com/goodfellow_ian?ref_src=twsrc%5Etfw">@goodfellow_ian</a>).
 Full version: <a href="https://t.co/3MYC8jWjwl">https://t.co/3MYC8jWjwl</a> <a href="https://t.co/tGcDwgZPA1">pic.twitter.com/tGcDwgZPA1</a></p>&mdash; Lex Fridman (@lexfridman) <a href="https://twitter.com/lexfridman/status/1130501145548513280?ref_src=twsrc%5Etfw">May 20, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </center>

-A less charitable interpretation is that Goodfellow is simply using a metaphor to explain deep learning to lay audience, but I prefer to think he is communicating something deeper about the role of recurrent nonlinear function approximators as computational primitives for logical reasoning.
+A less charitable interpretation is that Goodfellow is simply using a metaphor to explain deep learning to lay audience, but I prefer to think he is communicating something deeper about the role of recurrent nonlinear function approximators as computational primitives, where adding depth effectively increases to serial complexity and layer width increases bandwidth.

 # [Roadmap to graph computation](#roadmap)

 Much work lies ahead for the interested reader.
 Before we can claim to have a unification of graph linear algebra and computer science, at least three technical hurdles will need to be cleared.
-First is theoretical: we will need show that binary matrix arithmetic is universal.
-Second is practical: we will need to show a proof-of-concept via binary recompilation.
-Third is usable: we must develop a robust toolchain for compiling and introspecting a wide variety of graph programs.
+First is theoretical: we will need show that binary matrix arithmetic is a universal language.
+Second, we will need to show a proof-of-concept via binary recompilation.
+Third, we must develop a robust toolchain for compiling and introspecting a wide variety of graph programs.

 While a naïve proof is a trivial extension of the Church-Turing thesis, a constructive proof taking physics into consideration is needed.
 Given some universal language $$\mathcal L$$, and a program implementing a boolean vector function $$\mathcal V: \mathbb B^i \rightarrow \mathbb B^o \in \mathcal L$$, we must derive a transformation $$\mathcal T_\mathcal L: \mathcal V \rightarrow \mathcal M$$, which maps $$\mathcal V$$ to a boolean matrix function $$\mathcal M: \mathbb B^{j \times k} \times \mathbb B^{l\times m}$$, while preserving asymptotic complexity $$\mathcal O(\mathcal M) \lt \mathcal O(\mathcal V)$$, i.e. which is no worse than a constant factor in space or time.
 Clearly, the identity function $$\mathcal I(\mathcal V)$$ is a valid candidate for $$\mathcal T_{\mathcal L}$$.
 But as recent GPGPU research has shown, we can do much better.